Paresqui/Paresqui/README.md

 Here are some ideas to get you started:
 -->
 My name is Gabriela, i am a passionate UX/UI Designer dedicated to creating amazing and intuitive user experiences.
 With experience in data analysis and user interface design, I constantly work to understand user needs and create effective solutions.
 I am always learning and improving my skills to provide the best for my clients and projects.
+You can visit my [website portfolio](https://www.gabrielaparesqui.com.br/) to see my design projects.

 <img height="180em" src="https://github-readme-stats.vercel.app/api?username=Paresqui&show_icons=true&count_private=true&theme=radical" />